 The Nest also works with pretty much every platform out there, and it can even hook up to other smart home products, like Wemo's Insight Switches, to create a whole bunch of different smart home system setups.
 And of course, the Nest can learn your habits and, after a week, have some automatic temperature-controlling fun.
 It can even guide you to choose temperatures that'll save you money.

-Hive, which is owned by British Gas and has been one of the UK's favorite smart thermostats, is starting to make the jump over to the US.
+Hive, which is owned by British Gas and has been one of the UK's favorite smart thermostats, is making the jump over to the US.
 Like other smart thermostats, the battery-powered Hive will let you control your home's heating from anywhere via an app (or smart speaker).

 The one thing that sets the Yves Behar-designed Hive apart from its competitors is its subscription plans.
 If you don't want to shell out cash for a smart thermostat, and later build up your ecosystem by adding other gadgets, you can just turn to Hive's plans, which make it much simpler to afford an even smarter home.